Must-Knows About Colorado Business Broker Agreements

 What Do Sellers Want?

-Seller should seek to allow multiple brokers in a nonexclusive arrangement, which will maximize the potential leads that are delivered to the seller.
-If an exclusive listing agreement will be entered into, sellers must limit the duration of the agreement, so that the seller is released from his or her obligation after a number of months.
+Sellers should seek to allow multiple brokers in a nonexclusive arrangement, which will maximize the potential leads delivered to them.
+If an exclusive listing agreement is entered into, sellers must limit the duration of the agreement so that the seller is released from his or her obligation after a number of months.

-Sellers should also be concerned that the broker is actively pursuing leads for the benefit of the seller.
+Sellers should also be concerned that the broker is actively pursuing leads for their own benefit.
 Thus, sellers should require that the broker make the recommendation before a commission accrues.
-Likewise, sellers should consider excluding their direct competitors as candidates so that their competition does not gain access into the company’s financial information.
+Likewise, sellers should consider excluding their direct competitors as candidates so that their competition does not gain access to the company’s financial information.

 If you would like assistance in negotiating a listing agreement with a broker and selling your business, please call us at 303-688-0944.
-Our business attorneys help sellers in Colorado and have offices in Denver,Castle Rock, and Colorado Springs.
+Our business attorneys help sellers in Colorado and have offices located throughout the Front Range.
 We are dedicated to your best interests in selling your business.

 More Than Just Lawyers.
 Lawyers for Your Life.